avigailtaylor/GeneFEAST/user_guide.md

 ### Running GeneFEAST

+Here is the simplest way to set up and run GeneFEAST.
+There's a note for more computationally advanced users at the [end of this section](#advanced).

 #### Setting up your GeneFEAST project directory (folder)

 Start by making your GeneFEAST project directory (folder) and navigating there.
 For example, in Linux: